8 min read

 Protection of the world’s resources is coming under further regulation and a business that makes use of renewables, for example, may do so either to remain compliant or to remain ahead of the curve in the event that further legislation is on the way.

 Making use of sustainable procurement also protects against operational risk.
 This follows from the idea that unethical suppliers inherently carry more risk than ethical ones.
-For example, choosing a supplier that does not commit to acting responsibly with regards to the environment may risk supply chain disruption in the future if the supplier is forced to alter its business practices or is shut down entirely.
+Choosing a supplier that acts irresponsibly with regards to the environment may risk supply chain disruption in the future if the supplier is forced to alter its business practices or is shut down entirely.

 Some companies find that the very process of sourcing sustainable suppliers results in improved communication with them, which helps to build trust and improve supply chain efficiency.